- What is PolicyMap?

 Can I buy subscriptions in bulk and get a discount?

-Yes, we have on occasion negotiated the purchase of bulk Standard Subscriptions with foundations and large, national organizations.
+We have on occasion negotiated the purchase of bulk Standard Subscriptions but must be mindful of the fact that as a preferred vendor on the GSA IT Schedule, our capacity to discount purchases is limited.
 Just contact us if you'd like to talk about how this might work.

 Can organizations share a single subscription?